m-reza-rahman/jakartaee-docker/javaee/javaee-cafe-demo/database/README.md

 	**Note:** The docker-compose.yml has configurations to create the database objects and configure the database to use a volume name `pgdata`.
 The container created is named `JavaEEDemoDB`.

-2. Connect to the postgres database:
+2. You can now connect to the postgres database:

 	- Start the PostgreSQL interactive terminal `psql`: